stxphanx30/Poe-Stephane-kibambo-ST10158209-Municipal-services-app-/README.md

 - 📊 *Admin Dashboard:* Review, search, and filter all service requests.
 - ✏ *Update Request Status:* Change request states (Submitted → In Progress → Resolved → Closed).
 - 📥 *File Download:* View or download user-submitted attachments.
 - 🚪 *Logout Option:* End admin session securely.

 ---

+ 🔐 Admin Login
+🧭 Accessing the Admin Dashboard

+Navigate to:
+👉 /Account/Login
+or click "Admin Login" in the navigation bar.

+Enter your administrator credentials.
+Default example credentials (for demo/testing):

+Username: admin
+Password: P@ssw0rd123

+(Credentials can be customized in the database or appsettings.json.)

+Upon successful login, you’ll be redirected to the Admin Dashboard:

+View all service requests

+Filter or search by request reference, category, or description

+Update request status (e.g., In Progress, Resolved, Closed)

+Download attachments for verification

+Logout securely after updates

+---